13 - PE Authenticode

 Introduction

-PE authenticode is the signature scheme used by Windows to sign and verify the integrity of PE executables.
-The signature is associated with the data directory CERTIFICATE_TABLE that is not always tied to a section (it implies that the signature is not necessarily mapped in memory).
-In fact, the data directory entry points to a file offset, not a RVA.
-This signature is wrapped in a PKCS #7 container with custom object types as defined in the official documentation [1].
+PE Authenticode is the signature scheme used by Windows to sign and verify the integrity of PE executables.
+The signature is associated with the CERTIFICATE_TABLE data directory, which is not always tied to a section (implying that the signature is not necessarily mapped into memory).
+In fact, the data directory entry points to a file offset, not an RVA.
+This signature is wrapped in a PKCS #7 container with custom object types, as defined in the official documentation [1].

-LIEF API tries to expose most of the internal components of the PKCS #7 container associated with the Authenticode.
-First, we can access the PE’s signature through the lief.PE.Binary.signatures attribute [3]:
+The LIEF API exposes most internal components of the PKCS #7 container associated with Authenticode.
+First, we can access the PE signatures through the attribute [3]:

 import lief